-A Misty Morning Ride in Samoeng Tai at the end of Northern Thailand Rainy Season.
+A misty morning Ride in Samoeng Tai at the end of Northern Thailand’s Rainy Season, to catch a magical view from a temple viewpoint

 Riding the classic Samoeng Loop and veering off into lesser-known areas of Samoeng Tai.

-This ride takes me up to a sea of clouds and to a decade-old overgrown abandoned resort.
+This ride takes me up to a sea of clouds and a decade-old overgrown abandoned resort.

-𝑹𝒐𝒂𝒅 𝒄𝒐𝒏𝒅𝒊𝒕𝒊𝒐𝒏: Majority paved (𝑤𝑖𝑡ℎ 𝑠𝑙𝑖𝑔ℎ𝑡 𝑏𝑟𝑜𝑘𝑒𝑛 𝑢𝑝 𝑠𝑒𝑐𝑡𝑖𝑜𝑛𝑠 / 𝑝𝑜𝑡ℎ𝑜𝑙𝑒𝑠 / 𝑔𝑟𝑎𝑣𝑒𝑙 / 𝑒𝑡𝑐 𝑡𝑜 𝑃𝑂𝐼’𝑠.)
+𝑹𝒐𝒂𝒅 𝒄𝒐𝒏𝒅𝒊𝒕𝒊𝒐𝒏: Majority paved (𝑤𝑖𝑡ℎ 𝑠𝑙𝑖𝑔ℎ𝑡 𝑏𝑟𝑜𝑘𝑒𝑛 𝑢𝑝 𝑠𝑒𝑐𝑡𝑖𝑜𝑛𝑠/𝑝𝑜𝑡ℎ𝑜𝑙𝑒𝑠/𝑔𝑟𝑎𝑣𝑒𝑙-𝑡𝑜 𝑃𝑂𝐼’𝑠.)

 I was on my bike at 6 am, in the hope of catching the sunrise at a nice viewpoint and some low Rainy Season clouds.